ucsb-cs16/w19/backup_lab/lab06.md

 Here is a list of your tasks for this lab:

-### Step 3a: Familiarize yourself with the big picture
+### Step 4a: Familiarize yourself with the big picture

-Type "make tests" and you will see some tests pass, but some fail.
+Type `make tests` and you will see some tests pass, but some fail.

-You are finished when all the tests pass.
+Your goal is to make all the tests pass.

 There is only one file that you need to edit this week:

 * <code>moreArrayFuncs.cpp</code> contains more functions that deal with arrays.
 These are in addition to the arrayFuncs.cpp that you worked with before in lab04.

-### Step 3b: Work on the array functions
+### Step 4b: Work on the array functions

 There are 9 functions you will need to write for this lab: